 How to trace lost money

-In the UK it’s estimated that millions of pounds lie unclaimed in around half a million inactive accounts.
-It’s free and easy to check whether you have any dormant bank accounts, insurance policies, pensions or premium bonds, so if you think you may have a lost account it’s definitely worth finding out.
-You could find you have a significant amount of money you didn’t know about.
+In the UK millions of pounds lie unclaimed in inactive accounts.
+It's free and easy to check if you have any dormant bank accounts, insurance policies, pensions or premium bonds, so if you think you may have a lost account it's definitely worth finding out.

 - How can an account become lost?